venice1200/MiSTer_tty2oled/README.md

 If the Corename is unknown just the Corename is shown.
 ![Astrocade](https://github.com/venice1200/MiSTer_tty2oled/blob/main/Pictures/Astrocade.jpg?raw=true)

-The used font for the Text can be changed.
+The used font for the Text can be changed within the Arduino Code.
 See the [list of fonts](https://github.com/olikraus/u8g2/wiki/fntlistall) for all in the Library included fonts.
-**Info:** The Text or Picture on the Display is only updated if the received Corename has changed.
+**To prevent Display flickering the Text or Picture is only updated if the received Corename has changed.**

 The following Corenames are (currently) identified and an dedicated or generic Picture is shown.
 **Arcade:** llander, mooncrgx ,mpatrol